 NFC (near field communication) is a wireless technology which allows for the transfer of data such as text or numbers between two NFC enabled devices.
-NFC tags, for example stickers, contain small microchips with little antennas which can store a small amount of information for transfer to another NFC device, such as a mobile phone.
+Tags contain small microchips with little antennas which can store a small amount of information for transfer to another NFC device, such as a mobile phone.

 Seritag refer to NFC Tags in terms of NFC stickers, labels, inlays or discs.
 Other NFC items such as wristbands, keyfobs or even drinks mats we refer to as NFC products.
 While the form of the product will vary, inside there will be the same basic NFC tag with a chip, antenna and something to keep it together.